zulip/zulip/docs/development/setup-advanced.md

 # If using Debian, follow the instructions here: http://pgroonga.github.io/install/debian.html

 # Next, install Zulip's tsearch-extras postgresql extension
-# If on 14.04 or 16.04, you can use the Zulip PPA for tsearch-extras:
+# If on Ubuntu LTS, you can use the Zulip PPA for tsearch-extras:
 cd zulip
 sudo apt-add-repository -ys ppa:tabbott/zulip sudo apt-get update